NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 jobid1=$(swarm -t 8 -g 24  --gres=lscratch:24 --job-name step1 --time 1:00:00 scripts_for_step1.swarm)<br>
 echo $jobid1</code>{% include code-snippet-copy.html %}

-<code>swarm</code> is a command to submit a group of command lines to biowulf and those command lines will run as parallel processes.
-The options <code>-g</code>, <code>-t</code> and <code>--time</code> specify the memory (in GB), threads and running time per process.
+<span style="color:crimson">swarm</span> is a command to submit a group of command lines to biowulf and those command lines will run as parallel processes.
+The options <span style="color:crimson">-g</span>, <span style="color:crimson">-t</span> and <span style="color:crimson">--time</span> specify the memory (in GB), threads and running time per process.
 We request 8CPUs and 24GB of memory for each process.
 The default running time is 2hrs.
-We assign a job name using the option <code>--job-name</code>.
-The option <code>--gres</code> is to allocate a local scratch disk space for each process. <code>lscratch:N</code> will require N GB for the scratch space.
-The directory of this scratch space can be accessed in the script as <code>/lscratch/$SLURM_JOB_ID/</code>.
+We assign a job name using the option <span style="color:crimson">--job-name</span>.
+The option <span style="color:crimson">--gres</span> is to allocate a local scratch disk space for each process. <span style="color:crimson">lscratch:N</span> will require N GB for the scratch space.
+The directory of this scratch space can be accessed in the script as <span style="color:crimson">/lscratch/$SLURM_JOB_ID/</span>.
 More information could be found at [https://hpc.nih.gov/apps/swarm.html](https://hpc.nih.gov/apps/swarm.html).

-The <code>swarm</code> will return a job ID and it will be saved to <code>$jobid1</code> in this script.
+The <span style="color:crimson">swarm</span> will return a job ID and it will be saved to <span style="color:crimson">$jobid1</span> in this script.
 We then submit the swarm file for step 2 and let it start only after the completion of all commands in the first job.
-To set up the dependency, we use the option <code>--dependency=afterany:jobid</code> where the jobid is $jobid1.
+To set up the dependency, we use the option <span style="color:crimson">--dependency=afterany:jobid</span> where the jobid is $jobid1.
 Step 1 will take about 9 mins.

 <code>jobid2=$(swarm -t 8 -g 20 --gres=lscratch:20 --dependency=afterany:$jobid1 --job-name step2 scripts_for_step2.swarm)<br>
 echo $jobid2</code>{% include code-snippet-copy.html %}

-In a few seconds, let's check the job status using <code>sjobs</code>, the second job will sit in a pending state until all the processes in job1 are finished.
+In a few seconds, let's check the job status using <span style="color:crimson">sjobs</span>, the second job will sit in a pending state until all the processes in job1 are finished.

 ---